 After arriving in Barcelona in the evening, those staying in the city will check into their hotel.

-We will spend three nights, full-board, in a hotel in El Serrat, which caters diners, breakfasts and packed lunches four us.
+We will spend three nights, full-board, in the Sorteny mountain hut, which caters diners, breakfasts and packed lunches for us.
 It is strategically situated in the best Andorra natural park for flora lovers, the Sorteny natural park.

 The foodies will enjoy the excellent dinners.